markhj/rust-config-reader/readme.md

 port = 1234
 ````

-We can retrieve the ``port`` value by doing this:
+We can retrieve the "port" value by doing this:
 ````rust
 let port = reader.group("server").unwrap().get("port").unwrap().value;
 ````

-In this example we uncritically try to unwrap the returned options.
+In this example, we uncritically try to unwrap the returned options.
-In your real-world application you might want to approach this differently.
+In your real-world application you might want to approach this more gracefully.

-To gracefully use a default/fallback value when a configuration isn't defined, is to use
+One graceful approach is to get a default/fallback value when a configuration isn't defined.
-the ``get_or`` method.
+For this, you can use the ``get_or`` function.

 ````rust
 let port = reader.group("server").unwrap().get_or("port", "8080");
 ````

 You'll notice there's no unwrapping in this case.
-This is because the error handling for
+That's because the error handling for
 when the configuration item doesn't exist, is handled implicitly by returning a default value.
 Hence, there's no need for an ``Option`` struct.